CallumBeaney/people/readme.md

 ```
 source ~/.zshrc
 ```
-4. By now, you can call your program from anywhere with just e.g. 'people check all', but it will need to be configured to only read and write your People List data from a specific folder.
-So, now go to the folder containing this program, open the .c file `people.c`, and at lines 8 and 9, change the inside of the quotes to the path of that folder.
+By now, you can call your program from anywhere with just e.g. 'people check all', but it will need to be configured to only read and write your People List data from a specific folder.

+4. Move to the `/src/` directory containing the source files, open `constants.h`, and at lines 4 and 5, change the inside of the quotes to the path of that folder.
 It should look initially look something like this:
 ```
 #define TIMEFILE "timespan"
 #define NAMEFILE "yellowpages"
 ```
 5. ...and with the given path, it might look something like this:
 ```
-#define TIMEFILE "/Users/userName/Applications/people/timespan"
+#define TIMEFILE "/Users/userName/Applications/people/src/timespan"
-#define NAMEFILE "/Users/userName/Applications/people/yellowpages"
+#define NAMEFILE "/Users/userName/Applications/people/src/yellowpages"
 ```
 If you want to make the files invisible in the main folder system, you can prepend with a dot on macOS e.g. `~/people/.timespan`.
-6. Make the program with e.g. GNU make utility:
+6. Make the program with e.g. GCC make utility from the `/src/` directory:
 ```
-make people
+gcc -o people main.c helpers.c
 ```
 7. You can now run People like this: